The EU imposed sanctions against Medvedev's aide and the HSE rector.

 The reason cited for the sanctions listing was, in particular, Anisimov's statement that HSE would finance the training of participants in a special military operation and their children, as well as the launch of a master's program "dedicated to evading sanctions."

 In Sokolov's case, the EU cited his connection to AvtoVAZ, which was also sanctioned.
-The company created a structural unit responsible for supporting its employees participating in the military operation and their families, the document states. it also notes that combatants are provided with benefits, including cars, and their maintenance costs are covered.
+The company created a structural unit responsible for supporting its employees participating in the military operation and their families, the document states.
+It also notes that combatants are provided with benefits, including cars, and their maintenance costs are covered.

 00:00 Advertisement 00:00 00:00 / 02:03 You can skip the advertisement in More details